mircealungu/mircea/notes/Removing-Import-Duplications.md

 Programmers, par excellence have to automate repetitive tasks.
 Programming languages are supposed to be good at this.

-However, in the languages that I have used until now, there is one glaring and mind-numbing repetitive task that a progammer has to do over and over again.
-At the top of every file she has to import, very often, over and over, the same elements.
+However, in the languages that I have used until now, there is one glaring repetitive task that a progammer has to do over and over again.
+At the top of every file she has to import often the same elements.

 Take for example React projects.
 In my experience, in every component one has to import the `useState` and `useEffect` functions from the `react` package.